 Note, that returning samples to users is quite complicated process (see Instruction for shipping materials from APS for details and review these instructions on what you need to provide).
 It is usually easier to dispose of the samples at the APS, so please, provide disposal instructions.

-Samples need to be mounted in one of these methods:
+Samples need to be mounted in one of methods suitable for standard sample holders :

 For list of sample holders, see here: https://usaxs.xray.aps.anl.gov/documentation/sample-environments

 1a. (preferred) In metallic in washers or other magnetic material, ideally size 1/4" x 5/8" OD SAE Type A Narrow Flat Washers, Low carbon steel.
 Not every steel washer is a good magnetic material, the cheaper the better actually.
 If needed - cover by windows : Ideal window material holding the samples in is Scotch tape (it has very low SAXS signal), Kapton is usable but keep in mind, Kapton has broad diffraction peak around 0.3 [1/A].
 Minimum sample area available for X-ray beam should be 2 x 2 mm.
 If samples are mounted in these washers, they can be quickly attached and removed from mounting plate at the beamline, making setup efficient.
 Please, include empty washer with any window material, if you are using it.